What Is SOX Cybersecurity Compliance?

 If a breach were to occur today, as an audit team and as an organization, are you familiar with the steps that trigger SOX disclosure requirements?
 Will the correct cross-functional communication take place to lead to sufficient and timely disclosure?
 Organizations are likely better prepared to make that assertion relative to HIPAA or PCI than for SOX.

-Expanding on the note above, the 2023 SEC final rule specifically requires the disclosure of the following information regarding material cybersecurity:
+Expanding on the note above, the 2023 SEC final rule specifically requires the disclosure of material information related to cybersecurity incidents in both current and periodic reports.
+This includes:

 • Disclosure of Cybersecurity Incidents on Current Reports